pagalvin/tsbook/chapter04_IntroducingTypes.md

 }
 ```

-TypeScript enforces variable scope and const initialization / assignment rules at compile-time.
+TypeScript enforces variable scope and `const` initialization / assignment rules at compile-time.
 A good IDE will do it as you write the code.

 # Further Reading

 Consider reading the following articles that compliment this chapter's content:
 - A pretty good conversation on stackexchange that plumbs the depths of `let` vs `var` vs `const`:  https://softwareengineering.stackexchange.com/questions/278652/how-much-should-i-be-using-let-vs-const-in-es6

-- A good overview of var/let/const as well as describing a few primitive data types: http://www.brainbell.com/typescript/data-types-let-var-cons.html
+- A good overview of `var`/`let`/`const` as well as describing a few primitive data types: http://www.brainbell.com/typescript/data-types-let-var-cons.html

 - Another good overview article by Ayo Alfonso contrasting JavaScript with TypeScript: https://hackernoon.com/typescript-vs-javascript-b568bc4a4e58